SignalIO-Team/docs/docs/index.md

 ### Debugging via UART with SignalIO-Simplify

 To use serial debugger you need to connect the board to the PC and setup serial monitor.
 SignalIO development board allows user to debug it via UART in few ways.
 First is to connect it directly via USB port.
-Second is to connect it with programmer with the TX and RX pins.
-This method can be used in case if inbuilt USB-UART prog In second case you need to use the USB-UART-TTL programmer.
+The Second is to connect it with the programmer with the TX and RX pins.
+This method can be used in case if inbuilt USB-UART prog In the second case you need to use the USB-UART-TTL programmer.
 The RX TX pins of the programmer must be connected in accordance with the next scheme:

  Programmer pin  ----  Board pin